ABHISHEK-5401/TechSoC-25/Problem_Statement_1/Documentation.md

 --->>The Main Method<<---
-This method manages user input and output:
+-This method manages user input and output:
 - Prompt for operation
 - Displays “Press 1 to Code and 2 to Decode”
 - Reads an integer op.